Yuffster/Eve.js/README.md

 The latest stable minified library version lives at <http://evejs.com/stable/eve.min.js>.

+You can also find a mirror of this file and previous versions on [CDNJS](http://cdnjs.com).

 ## Running the Unit Tests

 To run the complete test suite, point your browser locally to the `run_tests.html` file.
 This will run